 The largest CDN in the world is called Akamai.
 They’ve been in business for a long time, and have a global network of more than 240,000 servers in more than 130 countries.
 That network allows them to rapidly and reliably deliver content to users all over the planet.

-Starting $19 per month you get access to a top-tier CDN, Akamai, with near instant and unlimited live channel provisioning as well as 24/7 customer support.
-The recently upgraded fully white label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
-At this price, you get access to ALL the features of the platform including multi level access, low latency streaming and real time analytics (recently released in Beta).
-Until end of July, you can access all of this for just $79!
+Starting $19 per month you get access to a top-tier CDN, Akamai, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
+The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
+At this price, you get access to ALL the features of the platform including multi-level access, low latency streaming and real-time analytics (recently released in Beta).
+Until the end of July, you can access all of this for just $79!